Mylies Beach Surf Break

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Mylies Beach sea water temperatures peak in the range 19 to 21°C (66 to 70°F) on around the 6th of February and are at their coldest on about the 12th of September, in the range 15 to 17°C (59 to 63°F).
-The highest Mylies Beach sea water temperatures in the first week of February require something like a 3/2mm fully sealed wetsuit.
-The coldest seasonal sea water temperatures at Mylies Beach in the second week of September lend themselves to a 4/3mm wetsuit or a 3/2mm suit and 3mm neoprene boots.
+Mylies Beach sea temperatures peak in the range 19 to 21°C (66 to 70°F) on around the 6th of February and are at their lowest on about the 12th of September, in the range 15 to 17°C (59 to 63°F).
+The maximum Mylies Beach sea temperatures in the first week of February require something like a 3/2mm fully sealed wetsuit.
+The lowest seasonal sea temperatures at Mylies Beach in the second week of September lend themselves to a 4/3mm wetsuit or a 3/2mm suit and 3mm neoprene boots.

 Actual sea surface water temperatures close to shore at Mylies Beach can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Mylies Beach.
 Refer to our detailed weather forecasts for this information.